-If you are still learning English, then you can request to complete the ESL Placement Process, which will place you in ESL classes that match your skill level.
+If you are still learning English, then you can complete the ESL Placement Process, which will place you in ESL classes that match your skill level.
 The ESL Placement Process is free of cost; when you complete the CRC ESL Guided Self-Placement Process, you will see your ESL course placement results immediately.
 Your placement results will also be available through eServices within 24 hours.

 View the CRC ESL Course Sequence.